-2.2.4.3.
-Fully-Coated Spiral-Sewn Bags Used to Wrap Flat and Modified Flat Bales:6
+- 2.2.4.3.
+Fully-Coated Spiral-Sewn Bags Used to Wrap Flat and Modified Flat Bales:9 - 2.2.4.3.1.

-- 2.2.4.3.1.
 Conditionality: Use of spiral-sewn polypropylene bags on flat and/or modified flat bales that are to be recompressed requires cooperation and approval of receiving warehouse/compress.
 Compress must have facilities for removal of gin wires under bag prior to recompression. - 2.2.4.3.2.
 Material: Fabric shall conform to the specifications for the 12 x 8 or 12 x 8.5 fabric construction meeting applicable requirements in Sections 2.2.4.1 through 2.2.4.1.3.2., 2.2.4.7. and 2.2.4.8. - 2.2.4.3.3.
 Fabric Width: The fabric from which each bag is sewn shall be a minimum of 60 inches in width. - 2.2.4.3.4.
 Bag Size: The bag size must be tailored to individual bale size at each location.
 Bags shall fit bales tightly, but must be large enough to slip down for sampling and to minimize bursting and long enough to completely cover and secure heads of bales. - 2.2.4.3.5.
-Seams: Seams must be sewn in accordance with the following: Type SSn- 1 (folded), SSa-1 (flat), and LSa-1 (overlap), type 401 stitch, minimum four stitches per inch, and 4/12 and 5/12 cotton thread, or a polypropylene thread with an approximate yarn Denier of 1,000, meeting ultraviolet inhibitor concentration requirements of Section 2.2.4.2.3, with a minimum tensile strength of 11.02 pounds.
+Seams: Seams must be sewn in accordance with the following: Type SSn-1 (folded), SSa-1 (flat), and LSa-1 (overlap), type 401 stitch, minimum four stitches per inch, and 4/12 and 5/12 cotton thread, or a polypropylene thread with an approximate yarn Denier of 1,000, meeting ultraviolet inhibitor concentration requirements of Section 2.2.4.2.3, with a minimum tensile strength of 11.02 pounds.
 Sewn seams at bottom of bags must be a minimum of three-fourths inch from heat cut edges and be of type SSa-1 (flat).
-Color of polypropylene sewing thread shall be white or natural color inherent in meeting ultraviolet inhibitor specs.
+Color of polypropylene sewing thread shall be white or natural color inherent in meeting ultraviolet inhibitor specs. - 2.2.4.3.6.
+Coating: Coating shall meet requirements of Section 2.2.4.4 and shall be applied across the entire width of the flat fabric.
+Coating must be located within 0.5 inches plus or minus 0.25 inches of the selvage edge.